soz-live/soz-live.github.io/docs/categories.md

 For example:

 - The **M-Part** command will bring up a list of different types of Parts that can be made.
-- While **M-Model** will bring up all Parts and Assemblies, Features, Groups, References etc...
+- While **M-Model** will bring up all Parts and Assemblies, Features, Groups, References that can be made.

 ## Category Hierarchy